wuxnz/react-native-intercepting-webview/README.md

 - __iOS differences__
   - iOS has no native implementation.
 The component renders a plain `View` (no web content).
 Interception and JS hooks are not available.

+## Notes & limitations

+- Android `WebView` does not expose request bodies to `shouldInterceptRequest`.
+For JS‑initiated requests (fetch/XHR), consider enabling `echoAllRequestsFromJS` to capture request bodies via JS hooks.
+Non‑JS POST bodies (e.g., form submissions) are not available to the API.
+- iOS remains unchanged: only the JS fallback is available and does not provide native request interception.

 ## Planned features

 - __Ad blocking (Android)__